 Recipe by @themacphersondiaries

 I’ve used Cedar Wraps made by Mount Cook Alpine Salmon in this recipe.
 They are pieces of thin Cedar that you soak and wrap around your fish before cooking.
 The cedar adds a lovely subtle smokey flavour to your seafood.
-They’re perfect for using with Salmon, but also many firm-fleshed types of fish work really well.
+They’re perfect for using with Salmon, but many firm-fleshed types of white fish work really well.
 I’ve even see them used packed full of vegetables too.
-Ling was great for this recipe but you can experiment with any meaty fish varieties like; Moki, Warehou, Monk or Hapuku.
+Ling was great for this recipe but you can experiment with any meaty fish varieties like; Moki, Warehou, Monk or Hapuku (Groper).
 Play around with the seasoning & herbs you use in the wraps for different flavour combinations.

 These wraps can easily be prepared in advance and then whipped out of the fridge and put on the BBQ or into the oven.
 There is a lovely theatre to them which makes them perfect for a celebratory lunch, a dinner party or even a Christmas celebration.
 They contain the juices of the fish and flavourings and hold in any moisture well.
 We loved them!
 They’re also really easy to prepare.